Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

 • Kaijansaari Art Chapel

-The round, domed art chapel in the village of Tölvä, built by Pentti Koistinen, is always open and free to visit.
+The round-shaped ecumenical art chapel in the village of Tölvä, built by Pentti Koistinen, is always open and free to visit.

 Discover more

-The realm of Marjut Kauppinen, also known as the Junk Princess, features a riot of paintings, mosaic art and works made from scrap and recycled materials in a cosy garden setting, where domestic animals are part of the daily surroundings.
+The realm of Marjut Kauppinen, endearingly dubbed “the Junk Princess”, is home to a rich and fascinating assortment of paintings and mosaic art as well as works made from scrap and recycled materials in a cosy garden setting complete with domestic animals.

 Discover more